AIandI0x1/studenthub-candidate-react/README.md

 This generates a out folder containing your static files.

 # todo
+- api call to check video upload status if uploaded but not processed

 - Test oneSignal
-- api call to check video upload status if uploaded but not processed
-- need to test whole app in arabic (chat, track, log pages remaine to be tested)
-- area page in arabic not working
-- civil id page not loading because of date format in arabic on fresh new profile
 - remove/ delete profile not asking for confirmation
+- tabs flashing on route change

 # improvements
 - search icon in education page inputs